 Travelling to Europe in 2021: what you need to know

-Brits have been wary about travelling abroad following the initial coronavirus lockdown.
+Brits have been wary about travelling abroad following the coronavirus pandemic.

 Almost two-thirds (65%) of Brits said they wouldn't consider travelling abroad*.